 As I sit in my house in Costa Rica and watch the vibrant sphere of light and energy bask over the country, its not hard for my thoughts to continue on around turmeric.
-Turmeric has an incredible healing properties, and as our beloved teacher Yogi Bhajan use to mention, it’s a cure all for almost every disease.
+Turmeric has an incredible healing properties.
 It’s a significant root to use in dealing with building the immune system, and maintaining a healthy digestive system.
 I never cease to be amazed by its significance.
 Turmeric is a beautiful root to use in cooking, it’s a common ingredient in Indian cuisine, and has the distinctive flavors often associated with the east.
 Turmeric truly can take us on a magical mystery tour, and who doesn’t want to ride on a magic carpet every now and then?

 My friend Daniel has created a turmeric elixir business is in New York, that integrated the healing properties of the root, along with manifesting a delicious beverage, here is Daniels website that is lots of fun to look at, and packed with great information, enjoy. www.tumericalive.com/